You probably learned about land grants when you read about the settlement of the west in history class.

 With private grants, the entire grant is owned by one (or a few) individuals as their private property.

 There may be conditions that the grantees must meet before they are awarded the entire grant.

 Community grants are large tracts of land granted to a substantial number of people (usually anywhere from 10 to 100 individuals).

 These are large tract grants that are given to one or a few individuals with the requirements that the land be settled.

 The grantee will often encourage large groups of settlers to move onto the grant land and give them each a small private lot for a house.

 5. What is an example of a land grant?

-While land grants were sometimes given directly to individuals to encourage settlement, there were also grants given for land transportation and higher education.
+While land grants were sometimes given directly to individuals to encourage settlement, but there were also grants given for land transportation and higher education.

 So, in addition to land grants given to settlers to homestead, an example of a land grant could be a railroad or land grant university.